Senior Solutions Insurance Agency

 • Doctor office visits

 Advantage Plans, sometimes called Part C, are health plans offered through private insurance companies.
 If you join one of these plans, you generally get all your Medicare-covered health care through the Medicare Advantage Plan.
 This coverage can include prescription drug coverage (Part D).
-Advantage Plans are network based healthcare and can vary greatly depending on where you live.
-Their networks include:

 If you decide to keep original Medicare (A&B) you need to have credible drug coverage.
 For some this may include coverage through the VA, Tricare or Federal Health Benefits.
 For the majority though you'll need to sign up for a stand alone Part D Prescription Drug Plans.